Panleukopenia In Your Cat – Feline Distemper

 Ron Hines DVM PhD

-Feline Distemper (panleukopenia) is a disease US cat owners often hear or read about, but rarely see.
+Feline Distemper (panleukopenia) is a disease American cat owners often hear or read about, but rarely encounter.
 That was not always the case.
-Not that many years ago, this disease was the leading cause of death of immature and young adult cats.
-That is no longer the case because since about 1950, veterinarians have a very effective vaccine to protect cats.
-But the virus is still around.
-It is still a significant problem in animal shelters, feral cat colonies and in areas of the World where cats are not routinely vaccinated against it.
-The virus is highly adaptable and constantly rearranging itself into new forms with novel disease potential.
-You can read about that here.
+Years ago panleukopenia was the leading cause of death of immature and young adult cats.
+That ended in the 1950s when very effective, long lasting vaccine to protect your cat became available.
+But the panleukopenia virus is still around.
+It is still a significant problem in animal shelters, feral cat colonies and in areas of the world where cats are not routinely vaccinated.
+Pan mean all, leuko stands for white blood cells and penia means lacking.
+This virus is so lethal to cats because it destroys their ability to produce protective white blood cells in their bone marrow and lymph nodes.

 Most older, unvaccinated, outdoor or group-housed cats are survivors of panleukopenia and are no longer able to contract it.
-It is the young, unvaccinated cats and kittens that are at risk.
-Because most kittens arrive in the spring and summer and mature through the early fall, that is the time most panleukopenia cases occur.
+The virus produces a solid, long lasting immunity.
+It is the younger unvaccinated cats and kittens that are at risk.
+Because somewhat more kittens arrive in the spring and summer and mature through the early fall, that is the time when spikes in panleukopenia cases most commonly occur.

 Do Carrier Cats Exist And Spread The Disease?